-Chances are if you reside in a rural or perhaps suburban environment, you live close to feral cats – skittish, roughened wild cats that may look like they need some human help (company website), only to run away when approached.
+Chances are if you reside in a rural or perhaps suburban environment, you live close to feral cats – skittish, roughened wild cats that may look like they need some human help (check this link right here now), only to run away when approached.
 These cats are not tame and in no way eager to become a house cat and are perfectly capable of living outside on their own, whether it damages some of the ecosystems or not.

 If you end up surrounded by those untamed creatures, you have several alternatives.
 One, you could leave them be and claim they are just not your problem.
 This is a favored solution for many but by no means a good one.
 There are over 70 million feral cats in the U.S.A. alone and scientists blame the extinction of thirty-three species of bird on that huge number of cats: cats who hunt, kill and eat all sorts of birds, rodents and reptiles.
 This overpopulation could quickly result in the extinction of different birds and maybe even some prey mammals.
 Plus, who wants the reek of a feral cat spraying its land underneath and around their carport?
 Yuck.